-In the example below, a senior manager is viewing her team dashboard.
-Three of the senior manager's two direct reports have their own reports and therefore break out into manager segments.
+In the example below, a senior manager Carolyn is viewing her team dashboard.
+Three of Carolyn's direct reports have their own team's and therefore break out into manager segments.
 As these are child segments of the overall context she is using, she is able to quickly split her data down to these segments.
 One of her direct reports Jacob has a sub-team, so she is able to split down his team even further.

 Adding senior managers to segments

-Adding managers to segments means they will also be able to view any child segments, where a hierarchical relationship has been setup.
-It's therefore possible to add managers to only the parent attribute's segments and in doing so they will gain automatic access to any related child attribute segments.
+Adding a manager to a segment means they will also be able to view any child segments, where a hierarchical relationship has been setup.
+It's therefore possible to add managers to only the parent attribute's segments and, in doing so, they will gain automatic access to any related child attribute segments.